 The Royal Dining Table embodies Boca do Lobo’s true essence, all the way from it’s exceptional design, to it’s finishing details, such as the unique patchwork and the traditional Baroque traits.
 Handmade by experienced artisans, this exclusive dining table boasts bold lines and historical elements which in a unique marriage of rich aesthetic and style.

-The Fortuna dining table, inspired by the Roman Goddess of luck and fate, represents the materialisation of fortune, and a symbol of control over one’s life.
-Made in its integrity from brass, this luxurious dining table’s design is heavily influenced by flora and natural elements, with its base resembling a four leaf clover, in an elegant composition of scaled tubes.
+The Fortuna dining table, inspired by the Roman Goddess of luck and fate, represents the materialization of fortune, and a symbol of control over one’s life.
+Made in its integrity from brass, this luxurious dining table’s design is heavily influenced by flora and natural elements, with its base resembling a four-leaf clover, in an elegant composition of scaled tubes.
 The Fortuna’s top has long rings engraved in its surface, embodying a tree’s age and lifespan.

 Extreme simplicity, contemporary aesthetic and seductive power: these are the characteristics reflected in each detail that make the Bonsai love at first sight.
 Relating to Boca do Lobo’s approach to re-adapting traditional furniture styles, and inseparably combined with innovative processes, the Bonsai Dining table boasts bold lines and character in a fantastic blend of styles and material finishes.